Indian farmers head home after year-long protest

 It also agreed to pay compensation to the families of more than 700 farmers who died during the demonstrations and withdraw criminal cases lodged against protesters during the year-long campaign against the farm laws.

-The three agricultural laws passed in September 2020 aimed to deregulate farm produce markets from state control and allow private companies to enter the sector - on which two-thirds of India's more than 1.3 billion population rely for a living.
+The three agricultural laws passed in September last year aimed to deregulate farm produce markets from state control and allow private companies to enter the sector, which two-thirds of India's more than 1.3 billion population rely on for a living.

-The government said the laws were a necessary reform but farmers opposed the move, saying it would leave them at the mercy of big corporations.
+The government said the laws were a necessary reform, but farmers said these would leave them at the mercy of big corporations.

 Farmers started local protests in northern Punjab and Haryana - India's breadbasket states - before tens of thousands headed to New Delhi to press their demands.

-But they were violently stopped by police at the borders of New Delhi, triggering a year-long impasse that saw the authorities erect concrete and steel barricades and metal spikes to stop their advance.
+But they were violently stopped by police at the borders of the capital, triggering a year-long impasse that saw the authorities erecting concrete and steel barricades and metal spikes to stop their advance.